 Dr. Huff-Corzine, or more informally known as Dr. Lin, is a Professor in the Department of Sociology.
 Lin earned her Ph.D. in Sociology at Washington University in St. Louis with criminology, social psychology, gender, and complex organizations as areas of emphasis.
 Her BA is from the University of Nebraska-Lincoln where she graduated Phi Beta Kappa with majors in Sociology and Women’s Studies.
-Prior to that she earned a Diploma in Nursing from Blessing Hospital in Quincy, Illinois, began her career as charge nurse on a surgical unit and then moved into psychiatric nursing; positions that led to an appointment as Head Nurse of a 50-bed closed acute care psychiatric unit in the St. Louis area.
+Prior to that she earned a Diploma in Nursing from Blessing Hospital in Quincy, Illinois, began her career as charge nurse on a surgical unit and then moved into psychiatric nursing with a specialty in alcohol counseling; positions that led to an appointment as Head Nurse of a 50-bed closed acute care psychiatric unit in the St. Louis area.

 Lin spent the first nine years of her academic career at Kansas State University where she obtained tenure and promotion to Associate Professor.
 At K-State, under Dr. Lin’s leadership the enrollment in Criminology, which was housed in Sociology, grew from 27 to well over 300 majors.
 During those years, Dr. Huff-Corzine also joined the Ethnic Studies faculty and served on the Women’s Studies Governing Board, a group of three faculty who set policy for the major and reported directly to the Provost.

 Dr. Huff-Corzine moved to UCF in 1996, and into an Assistant Vice President position in Academic Affairs in 1999 after spending one year as a faculty fellow in the Provost’s Office, and served on the Provost’s staff for the next 12 years.